hughrun/public_library_map/contributing.md

 To update information about library *services* (e.g. fines info, loan period etc) you should edit `website/data/library_services_information.csv`.

-After your Pull Request is merged, a GitHub Action will automatically create a second pull request that merges data from `website/data/library_services_information.csv` into `website/data/boundaries.topo.json`.
+After your Pull Request is merged, a script will automatically merge data from `website/data/library_services_information.csv` into `website/data/boundaries.topo.json`.
 Please do not edit the `topo.json` file directly.

 To update information about library *locations* (e.g. street address, phone number, coordinates) you should edit the relevant csv location file: